brucemack/brucemack.github.io/ampersand/index.md

 title: Ampersand Linking Project
 ---

-The purpose of this project is to provide hams with a simple way to link radios to the [AllStarLink](https://www.allstarlink.org) network.
+The purposes of this project:
+* To provide hams with a simple way to link radios to the [AllStarLink](https://www.allstarlink.org) network.
 Radio-less applications are also supported (conference hubs, direct audio connections, etc.).
+* To provide a platform for research and experimentation to advance the state-of-the-art around ham radio linking.
+* To maintain compatibility with the rest of the ASL ecosystem.
+This **is not** a fork of ASL or an attempt to create a parallel network.

+This project was originated by [Bruce MacKinnon (KC1FSZ)](https://www.qrz.com/db/KC1FSZ) of the [Wellesley Amateur Radio Society](https://ema.arrl.org/wellesley-amateur-radio-society/) in Wellesley, MA.
+Please reach out using the e-mail address provided in QRZ.
+Or you can try me on AllStar node 672730, as long as I'm not in the middle of a compile.

 * (Will be replaced with table of contents)
 {:toc}